-South West Rocks had been on our list for long.
-It’s a reputed dive site between Brisbane and Sydney with a cave surrounded by grey nurse sharks.
+South West Rocks had been on my Australia’ bucket list for long.
+It’s one of the best scuba diving sites between Brisbane and Sydney with a cave surrounded by grey nurse sharks.
 We used a long weekend (3 days) to drive down there from Brisbane.
-We took it as an opportunity to discover new places you’d enjoy even if you don’t dive!
+We took this road trip from Brisbane as an opportunity to discover new places you’d enjoy even if you don’t dive!

 Brisbane –> Byron Bay –> Yamba